SBU-BMI/u24_lymphocyte/cluster_indices/README.md

 # Survival Curve Pipline

-Assumes that a file called `inputs` and `outputs` are in the same folder.

 1. We first need to convert pathology images that have infiltrating lymphocytes identified (CNN outputs) into csv files (input of cluster indices).